 No bank or company sends emails saying that your account is going to expire, that you need to update something, or that you need to pay a fee, most of the time this is all fake.
 Pay attention to the content of the emails.

-If you start to believe certain content of the email, directly access the site instead of clicking the link.
-There are even scams using Mercado Livre and Mercado Pago with new sellers who start using the platform.
+If you start to believe certain content in the email, visit the website directly instead of clicking the link.
+There are even scams using Mercado Livre and Mercado Pago with new sellers who are starting to use the platform.

 Fake E-mails received from banks